SHelfinger/TogoTelecom/README.md

-# TogoTelekom
+# TogoTelecom

-Linux TogoTelekom USB Stick connection configuration repo with a short description of usage.
+Linux TogoTelecom USB Stick connection configuration repo with a short description of usage.

 ## Installation